 Independent supervised readings in selected topics.
 A student may

-take only one reading course for one to three credits per term.
+take only one reading course for one to three credits per semester.
 No

 more than six hours of 399 and 499 combined may count toward a major

-or three hours of 399 and 499 combined toward a minor.
-Prerequisites:
+or three hours combined toward the minor.
+Offered every semester.

-204 or 206 and the written consent of the instructor before
+206 and the written consent of the instructor before registration.

 ANT 400 - Ethnographic Methods